Kit ideas for PNW tri geeks

 Aero tri suits and bike apparel

 Race-cut gear that is legitimately fast in the wind tunnel and still usable in the real world.
+The Free Sanremo is the suit you see at the serious age-group level: fits like a kit, performs like a skin suit, without requiring a full commitment to full-body Lycra in transition.

 Rudy Project